-By letter dated March 31, 2014 (Barstow, 2014), the licensee provided its SHSR for the LGS site.
-The licensee's SHSR indicates that the plant GMRS is bounded by the SSE.
-The licensee stated that a seismic risk evaluation will not be performed.
-Also, a SFP evaluation will not be performed.
-Additionally, due to exceedances at frequencies above 10 Hertz (Hz), the licensee indicated that a HF confirmation will be performed.
+By letter dated March 27, 2014 (Chisum, 2014), the licensee provided the SHSR for Waterford.
+The licensee's SHSR indicated that the plant GMRS was bounded by the SSE over the frequency range of 1 to 10 Hertz (Hz).
+As such, the licensee stated that neither a seismic risk evaluation nor a SFP evaluation will be performed.
+Additionally, due to only minor exceedances at frequencies above 10 Hz, the licensee indicated that a HF confirmation will not be performed because of the damping effect of the soil-structure system on high frequencies.

-On May 9, 2014 (NRC, 2014a), the NRC staff issued a letter providing the outcome of its 30-day screening and prioritization evaluation.
-In the letter, the NRC staff characterized the LGS site as conditionally screened-in, because additional information was needed to support a screening and prioritization decision.
-On October 3, 2014 (NRC, 2014b), the NRC staff issued a letter providing the outcome of its final seismic screening and prioritization results.
-The licensee's GMRS, as well as the staff's confirmatory GMRS, is bounded by the SSE for LGS over the frequency range of 1 to 10 Hz, but exceeds the SSE for LGS above approximately10 Hz.
-Therefore, a seismic risk evaluation and SFP evaluation are not merited but a HF confirmation is merited for LGS.
+On May 9, 2014 (NRC, 2014), the NRC staff issued a letter providing the outcome of its 30-day screening and prioritization evaluation.
+As indicated in the letter, the NRC staff confirmed the licensee's screening results for all but the HF confirmation.
+The SSE bounds the GMRS over the frequency range of approximately 1 to 15 Hz.
+As such, a plant seismic risk evaluation and a SFP evaluation are not merited.
+Additionally, the NRC staff confirmed that, contrary to the licensee's conclusion, a HF confirmation for Waterford is merited because the GMRS exceeds the SSE above approximately 15 Hz.